CrazyForks/pdfpc-ts/README.md

 * Does not support text selection, hyperlinks, etc., because I only render bitmaps
 * Does not support the 'b' key for blacking out the screen
 * Does not support videos
 * Only supports very modern browsers.
-For example, I use the `using` keyword, which requires Chrome >= 134, Firefox >= 141.
-Safari is dead.
-Praying I can use my own computer for the next presentation...

-## Known Issues

-* wasm-vips consumes too much memory

 ## Demo